juls0730/juls07.dev/content/blog/magic-of-docker-compose.md

 ## The Why

 Many of my full-stack projects rely on various services.
 These can range from a Redis DB (rip lol) to a MySQL DB, a PostgreSQL DB, a compiled backend, or numerous other possibilities.
-However, setting them up can be tedious, resolving conflicts with other databases, managing missing dependencies, and ensuring the services are running.
+However, setting them up, resolving conflicts with other databases, managing missing dependencies, and ensuring the services are running can be tedious.
 I simply want to focus on the project.
 While using a project, I shouldn't have to concern myself with the maintainers' choice of database, their decision to use a compiled backend or any other choices, and neither should anyone else.
-I find that the largest roadblock to me working on projects is dependencies, whether it’s an electron app, which is constantly in a state of dependency hell, an open-source web app, or API, I always find myself wasting time on things like dependencies, and sometimes I even lose interest in contributing to the project because of how hard it is to get the project working at all.
+I find that the largest roadblock to me working on a project is dependencies, whether it’s an electron app, which is constantly in a state of dependency hell, an open-source web app, or API, I always find myself wasting time on things like dependencies, and sometimes I even lose interest in contributing to the project because of how hard it is to get the project working at all.

 Docker Compose also hands itself to developing microservices and multi-environment production, docker containers can be easily spun up nearly on demand, and you can make guarantees about the environment that the service is running on even if you or other members of your team use Windows, thanks to Docker building on top of the Linux kernel.
-You and your contributors will benefit greatly once you get past the hurdle of implementing Docker Compose into your project. want to test a clean install of your app?
+You and your contributors will benefit greatly once you get past the hurdle of implementing Docker Compose into your project.
+Want to test a clean install of your app?
 Just delete the docker image and make a new one.
 Working from another computer for the time being?
 That’s fine, clone the repo and start the docker container.
 Once you use Docker Compose to manage projects, you won't be able to go back.
 Have you ever been in a scenario where you have an old project and you want to look back at it or work on it again, but it's poorly documented and you don't know exactly what you used and how you had it set up?
 Trust me, I’ve been there, and it sucks, but by using Docker Compose, I find myself going into old projects, starting up Docker Compose, and it being exactly like the day I left it.

 ## The How